two students walking outside a building on campus

 Manhattan, KS 66502

-The web site is www.washburnsmallbusiness.com.
+The website is www.washburnsmallbusiness.com.

 School of Business Honors